 I'm In School, When's The Best Time To Go?

-First, Understand How To Take A Leave Semester
+Taking A Leave Semester

 Your school allows you to have one leave semester (off-campus) without reapplying.
 Here's the annual leave semester form and more information about that policy.

-Go During Fall Semester
+Going During The BYU-H Fall Semester

-Go During Winter Semester
+Going During The BYU-H Winter Semester

 Can I Get Credit While Volunteering?

-Since there isn't an exact science on how to do this you'll need to talk with your adviser to see how things work with your degree.
+Since there isn't an exact science on how to do this, you'll just need to talk with your adviser to see how things work with your degree.
 You'll work out your credits through the school, not through the ILP office but we’re happy to help where we can.
 If you’re required to provide some paperwork about your ILP semester and what you’ll be doing, give our office a call and we can help you out.

-Things really are pretty individual and do depend on a case by case basis when it comes to getting BYU-H school credit.
+Things really are pretty individual and do depend on a case-by-case basis when it comes to getting BYU-H school credit.
 Start by speaking with your counselor and see where you can go from there.

 What About Internship Credit?